jtladner/Courses/PracticalComputing/Fall_2018/Hackathons/Round1/Suarez-Esquivel_SNPs/readme.md

 - Product encoded by that gene.
 A "-" is indicated for intergenic regions.
-- Synonymous/Non synonymous meaning of the SNP: S for synonymous, NS for not-synonymous, SNOP for SNPs causing pseudogenes by premature stop codons, SNOP2 for both premature stop codon deletions.
+- Synonymous/Non synonymous meaning of the SNP: S for synonymous, NS for not-synonymous, SNOP for SNPs causing pseudogenes by premature stop codons, SNOP2 for both premature stop and codon deletions.
 - Ref base: Base in the reference genome.
 - SNP base: base substitute in the alternative genotype.
-We can find are more than one substitution.
+Some positions have more than one substitution.
 For example, the base in the reference is "A", some genotypes show a "T" at that position, but other genotypes show a "G".
 In this case, the column will indicate "T,G".
-- Total: number of genomes included in the alignment with a SNP in the indicated position.
+- Total: number of genomes included in the alignment with the alternative genotype in the indicated position.
   Similar to the previous column, if more than one type of substitution is found, it will be indicated as "24,3" which means that 24 genomes show a "T", and 3 showed a "G".
 - A column for each genome included in the alignment; 149 additional columns in our input